 The manuals constantly evolve to keep up with the development of the BCM environment and the addition of new hardware and/or applications.
-The manuals also regularly incorporate feedback from administrators and users, who can submit comments, suggestions or corrections via the website https://enterprise-support.nvidia.com/s/create-case
+The manuals also regularly incorporate feedback from administrators and users, and any comments, suggestions or corrections will be very gratefully accepted at manuals@brightcomputing.com.